saranyadurairaju/Module11-Final-Assignment-Analysis/README.md

 ### Empty table

-The table will show the empty values or we can show No values will be displayed when the criteria is not matching.
-For example in the above criteria we have only one record with has State as "wi".
+The table will show the empty values or we can say "No values" will be displayed when the criteria is not matching.
+For example in the above criteria we have only one record with State as "wi".
 But if we try to filter with State "ca", we will get empty table as there is no record which match all three criterias (date:1/12/2010, Shape:disk, State:ca).

 ![image](https://user-images.githubusercontent.com/85472349/131207031-327bd2ec-db58-49f8-849b-9226cbca7b26.png)